hukl/shortcut.io_old/README.md

 * Discover / browse bookmarks from friends
 * Smart folders based on search terms / tags
-* Ad-hoc collections for web research ( say you're looking for a new gadget or appartment and save all related bookmarks in a special collection)
+* Ad-hoc collections for web research ( say you're looking for a new gadget or apartment and save all related bookmarks in a special collection)
 * Public bookmarks
 * Improved Elasticsearch indeces
 * Browse by tags